Early diagnosis of PNH is essential for improved patient management and prognosis1

 Reflex testing facilitates the diagnosis of clinically unsuspected PNH when a peripheral blood or bone marrow sample is submitted for flow cytometric analysis in the workup of other conditions.

 International Clinical Cytometry Society (ICCS) guidelines and multiple other experts suggest that the clinical presentations outlined below increase the likelihood of PNH.
 Positive test results for the following conditions should be considered suggestive of PNH and lead to reflex confirmatory testing for PNH:

-aAnaemia, neutropenia, thrombocytopenia or pancytopenia; bUnusual sites include hepatic veins (Budd-Chiari syndrome), other intra-abdominal veins (portal, splenic, splanchnic), cerebral sinuses and dermal veins; cDetects PNH cells down to a 0.01% clone size
+aAnaemia, neutropenia, thrombocytopenia or pancytopenia; bUnusual sites include hepatic veins and arteries (Budd-Chiari syndrome), other intra-abdominal veins and arteries (portal, splenic, splanchnic), cerebral sinuses and dermal veins; cDetects PNH cells down to a 0.01% clone size

 IDA, iron deficiency anaemia; LDH, lactate dehydrogenase; MDS, myelodysplastic syndrome